9 Trends and Potential Disruptors to the MEP Industry Over the Next 5 Years

 As mentioned above, with the influx of natural gas bans across the country, companies will be seeking eco-friendly alternatives for heating, such as hydrogen fuel, and the U.S. Department of Energy’s Alternative Fuels Data Center can be a useful resource moving forward.

-For example, many people are deferring new construction projects, and they might not be ready to do them until 2024 or 2025.
-There had been an influx of demand for multifamily and build-to-rent housing, but various indicators are showing a slowdown in the rental market as well.
+For example, many people are deferring new construction projects, and they might not be ready to do them right away.
+There had been an influx of demand for multifamily and build-to-rent housing, but this demand has slowed because of the number of BTR units being completed in 2025.

 One cause behind the inflated price of raw materials is the rising rate of energy—and when that’s alleviated, we are likely to see those prices go down.
-But currently, all forms of energy—from oil and natural gas to electricity and liquified petroleum (LP) gas—are more expensive.
+But currently, all forms of energy—from oil and natural gas to electricity and liquified petroleum (LP) gas—are still more expensive than they used to be.
 As a result, there’s a pressing need for industrial manufacturers to develop and distribute equipment and individual components that can save energy, such as higher-efficiency systems and ECM circulating pumps.

 While it’s hard to predict what will happen over the next five years with the geopolitical landscape, it’s clear that tensions globally are creating international ripple-effects are creating market uncertainty and causing disruption in the energy market, in particular.